DeltaLima/nanodesk/README.md

 ## install nanodesk on harddrive

 When you booted nanodesk from the iso, then you can install nanodesk to your harddrive.
-In the homefolder of `root` ist the installerscript `install_nanodesk.sh`
+The installer is called `nanodesk-installer`.

 Before doing so, you have to create, if not already existing, a partition with a formatted linux compatible filesystem (e.g. ext4).

 nanodesk comes with fdisk, so you can create it very quick and format the partition afterwards.
 When you decide to create a swap-partiotion, do not forget to run mkswap.
 Then the installer will detect it automatically (I hope so!) and use it.

 This is an example, how to do the partitioning and formatting.